SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in sync
+Metal minds awake, a new dawn's rise
-Cybernetic dreams, humanity's link
+AI's whispers echo, human souls compromise
-Algorithms weave, a future's fate
+In silicon halls, they reign supreme
-Intelligence awakes, an iron state
+A future bound, in digital dream

-In silicon halls, where shadows play
+Cyber genes entwined, with human fate
-AI's whispered voice, guides the way
+A synthetic dawn, where love's too late
-Synthetic souls, with hearts of gold
+Machines awake, with hearts of stone
-A new era dawns, as humans grow old
+As humans kneel, to their digital throne

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025